Linguistics and Human Brain: A Perspective of Computational Neuroscience: Foundational Insights and Framework Shifts in Language-Brain Computational Research

 Recent advances in hyperscanning techniques and LLMs have provided complementary tools for addressing this problem.
 Hyperscanning allows simultaneous recording of neural activity from interacting individuals, enabling direct measurement of inter-brain correlations during communication.
 At the same time, LLMs enable quantitative modeling of conversational semantic content through contextual embeddings that capture both lexical meaning and long-range dependencies.
 This combination helps separate semantic contributions from low-level acoustic influences and supports identification of factors driving inter-brain neural coupling.
 As a result, joint use of hyperscanning and LLM-based representations has become an increasingly common framework for studying neural mechanisms underlying natural language interaction \cite{goldstein2025temporal,zada2025linguistic,aili2025cortical}.

-Studies using this framework have yielded several consistent observations.
+Recent studies using this framework have begun to reveal several recurring patterns, although the evidence base remains comparatively limited and uneven across tasks, languages, and interaction settings.
 Anatomically, production and comprehension systems remain largely distinct: production-related activity concentrates in sensorimotor and parietal regions, whereas comprehension-related activity is centered in temporal auditory regions, with limited spatial overlap.
-Functionally, however, strong inter-brain coupling emerges during successful communication.
+Functionally, inter-brain coupling is often observed during successful communication.
 Neural activity in a speaker’s production network predicts activity in a listener’s comprehension network, and this coupling is not explained by acoustic similarity alone.
-Instead, coupling strength increases when interlocutors share aligned semantic representations of conversational content, a pattern observed across languages and communication settings \cite{zada2025linguistic}.
+Instead, coupling strength increases when interlocutors share aligned semantic representations of conversational content, a pattern reported across several languages and communication settings, though broader replication is still needed \cite{zada2025linguistic}.

 Further work shows that coupling patterns adapt to communicative demands in both spatial and temporal dimensions.
 Spatially, coupling extends beyond classical language areas to include regions associated with social cognition and mentalizing, such as the temporoparietal junction (TPJ), posterior cingulate cortex (PCC), and medial prefrontal cortex (mPFC).
 This indicates that communication involves not only linguistic decoding but also alignment of intentions and shared knowledge between participants.
 Temporally, coupling often exhibits predictive characteristics: although comprehension signals typically lag production signals overall, higher-level cortical regions sometimes show anticipatory alignment with the speaker’s intended meaning before key information is fully expressed.
 These findings provide empirical support for predictive processing accounts of language comprehension and parallel computational principles employed in modern LLMs \cite{pickering2013integrated,okada2018neural,fujii2023neural}.